 What most attracts me to this store is that it is crammed with the products and merchandising atmosphere of The People’s Republic of China’s central planning, non-market-oriented production, and its concomitant counter-productive approach to sales.
 The store’s offerings consist of what one might have encountered in the now extinct American “five and dime” of fifty years ago: a bit of household items like crockery, toasters, and older, percolator-style coffee pots, some men’s and women’s clothing in styles based on I Love Lucy re-runs, some fierce-looking Chinese booze, packaged food and loads of noodles, display cases and shelves full of Oriental medicines in boxes and bottles with (to me) completely undecipherable Chinese characters.
 Refreshingly, there’s not a single international brand logo or product in the place.

 The merchandising is also circa 1950s; dreary earth tones and the ubiquitous jade-shade wall paint that reminds me of pistachio ice cream.
-There are no “sale” signs in the store, no coupons, no “buy one, get one free” promotions, and of course, no wide selection of colors, sizes, styles, of anything.
+There are no “sale” signs anywhere in the store, no coupons, no “buy one, get one free” promotions, and of course, no wide selection of colors, sizes, styles, of anything.

 The establishment is sort of “presided over” by a redundant sales staff who seem to have been selected on the basis of being able to wear an expression of someone undergoing a rectal examination.
-In contrast to “capitalistic” merchandising they are, save for the woman who operates the cash register, all men, whom I reckon to be between 55 and 65 (maybe thosewere prostate exams).
+In contrast to “capitalistic” merchandising they are, save for the woman who operates the cash register, all men, whom I reckon to be between 55 and 65 (maybe those were prostate exams).
 They stand at their various stations, dressed in the fashions of the shop and not knowing quite what to do with themselves.
-One guy rearranges and folds towels on a table, another straightens boxes of medicines, on the second floor another dusts to coffee pots and tea makers.
+One guy rearranges and folds towels on a table, another straightens boxes of medicines, on the second floor another feather dusts coffee pots and tea makers.
 They go about their tasks with a deliberate lassitude that must come from years of practice in socialistic doldrums of the PRC.

 Hong Kong people seem to avoid this place as though it were a dispensary of deadly bird flu.
 In all the times I visited the store I rarely saw another customer.
 Moreover, in those several times never did one of the sales staff ask if they could assist me.
 If one doesn’t care for being pestered by over-solicitous sales people in eager “capitalistic” merchandising, this is definitely the store for them.
 The motto here is: we stand, we stare, we ignore.